cs1302uga/cs1302-hw03/README.md

    Remember to use the [1302 Style Guide](https://github.com/cs1302uga/cs1302-styleguide) as a reference for the various types of errors that may pop up.

-1. You may also find it helpful to draw out the UML diagram for these classes and create a [compile script](https://github.com/cs1302uga/cs1302-tutorials/blob/alsi/scripts/scripts.md) for quick compilation.
+1. Before moving on, we highly recommend drawing out the UML diagram for these classes and creating a [compile script](https://github.com/cs1302uga/cs1302-tutorials/blob/alsi/scripts/scripts.md) for quick and easy compilation.

 <hr/>